• Home

 The link between rigid schedules and attrition is clear: Among employees considering quitting in the next 12 months, 57% report suffering from burnout.
 For caregivers and the “squeezed middle” of the workforce, standard hybrid policies are insufficient; 42% of caregivers require short-notice paid leave to manage their lives, yet they often feel their constraints are “poorly understood and supported at work.”

 To survive this new battle, the report suggests companies must abandon “one-size-fits-all” approaches.
 Successful organizations are moving toward “tailored flexibility,” which emphasizes autonomy over working hours rather than just counting days at a desk.
 This shift even impacts the physical office building.
-To support a workforce that operates on asynchronous schedules, offices must adapt with “extended access hours,” smart lighting, and space-booking systems that support flexible work patterns rather than a rigid 9-to-5 routine.
+To support a workforce that operates on asynchronous schedules, offices must adapt with “extended access hours,” smart lighting, and space-booking systems that support flexible work patterns rather than a rigid nine-to-five routine.

 Management guru Suzy Welch, however, warns it may be an uphill battle for employers to find a burnout cure.
 The New York University professor, who spent seven years as a management consultant at Bain & Co. before joining Harvard Business Review in 2001, later serving as editor-in-chief, told the Masters of Scale podcast in September burnout is existential and generational.
 The 66-year-old Welch argued burnout is linked to hope, and current generations have reason to lack this.